 Previous Clubs: Young Lions (2019-2020)

-Diego might carry the expectations of being the Singapore Premier League’s first-ever multi-million dollar signing, but he certainly has the ability to back it up.
 Having come through the Benfica youth system, Diego went on to establish himself in the Portuguese league as a goalscoring midfielder with superb technical ability and an eye for a killer pass.
-His creativity and goal threat from the middle of the park will help to raise the Sailors’ game to the next level.
+The Brazilian’s creativity and ability to pull the strings from the middle of the park makes him a vital cog in the Sailors’ engine room.